(Updated Oct. 9, 2014)

 Matheny enjoyed a stellar first season with the Giants.
 He produced 13 home runs and 59 RBI, both career highs.
 He also won another Gold Glove Award while leading NL catchers in assists (77) and runners caught attempting to steal (39).
 He posted a .999 fielding percentage (one error in 132 games caught).

 In late May 2006, Matheny was struck by several foul balls during a three-game series against the Marlins in Florida.
-On May 31, in the series finale at Dolphin Stadium, Matheny was removed from the game in the third inning after getting conked by a foul tip.
+On May 31, in the series finale, Matheny was removed from the game in the third inning after getting conked by a foul tip.
 He was diagnosed with a concussion and never played in another game.